 Travel to Lancaster where you’ll learn first-hand about the Amish way of life on a tour and dinner with an Amish family.
 Drive along the famous Skyline Drive to Gettysburg Battlefield and Monticello, Thomas Jefferson’s 18th century home, before arriving in Colonial Williamsburg.
 Tour some of Williamsburg’s 88 restored buildings as costumed re-enactors help bring the customs of 1770 to vivid life.

 Then depart for our nation's capital, Washington D.C. where you’ll enjoy two full days exploring the city’s many sights.
 Explore the countless treasures of the Smithsonian Institution, including the actual Apollo 11 Command Module and the Hope Diamond.
 Visit Mount Vernon, the beloved 18th century plantation home of the first U.S. president, George Washington.
 Savor the cuisine of Washington, D.C. followed by a spectacular evening taking in the nation’s capital by twilight.
 Tour the memorials on the National Mall, visit the White House Visitor Center and view the Tomb of the Unknowns at Arlington National Cemetery.

-• 9 nights in first class and superior first class hotels: 2 nights in New York City, 2 nights in Lancaster, PA, 1 night in Shenandoah National Park, 2 nights in Williamsburg and 2 nights in Washington D.C.
+• 9 nights in superior and first-class hotels: 2 nights in New York City, 2 nights in Lancaster, PA, 1 night in Shenandoah National Park, VA, 2 nights in Williamsburg, VA and 2 nights in Washington D.C.

 • 14 meals - Daily breakfast and 5 dinners